Ablative armor

 Ablative armor is armor which prevents damage through the process of ablation, the removal of material from the surface of an object by vaporization, chipping, or other erosive processes.
 In contemporary spacecraft, ablative plating is most frequently seen as an ablative heat shield for a vehicle that must enter atmosphere from orbit, such as on nuclear warheads, or space vehicles like the Mars Pathfinder probe.
 A large amount of developmental usage was on the early 1960s rocket powered X-15 crewed aircraft traveling at hypersonic speeds in excess of Mach 6.5 (roughly 5,000 mph).
 The idea is also commonly encountered in science fiction.
-In recent years, the concept has had widespread usage in robot combat as a method of reducing impact energy transfer to vital components.
+In the 2000s, the concept saw widespread usage in robot combat as a method of reducing impact energy transfer to vital components.

 Ablative armor is distinct from the concept of reactive armor which is actually in common use in modern armored vehicles.

 Uses in fiction

 Star Trek

-Ablative hull armor appears frequently in the Star Trek universe.
+Ablative hull armor appears in the Star Trek universe.
 Having been introduced in the year 2371 of Star Trek's fictional future timeline, it features on starships including the USS Defiant, USS Prometheus, and an upgraded USS Voyager.

 The Star Trek: Deep Space Nine Technical Manual explains that ablative armor works in two stages: When the shields are hit by an energy or particle weapon, thermal energy from the ship is dissipated across the hull.
 The boil-off rate creates a particle cloud that is dense enough to disperse the incoming beam's energy.

 Regenerative ablative armor is powered armor that can restore the ablated material.